-- (2) if the person is not a believer, the member could gently and lovingly present the gospel in trustful dependence upon God; or - B. in the case of a person whose sincerity is not clear the member could state the teaching of the church set out in the doctrines, tenets and beliefs of the church without directing it at the person, pray privately for the person and leave the outcome in the hands of God; - iii) who holds a gospel conversation about sexual attraction and/or gender confusion that might give rise to an allegation of the exercise of a change or suppression practice as defined by the Act must: - A. make as full a written record of the conversation as is possible, either during the conversation or immediately following it (or, if that is not possible, as soon as possible thereafter) in the form set out in Appendix A of this Code of Conduct; and - B. retain that documentation as a confidential, secure and permanent record.
+- a) prior to engaging in such witness, every member of the church must take every reasonable step to be well-informed in regard to the teaching of the church, the Act and to wise ways of presenting that teaching; - b) in bringing the gospel commands of repentance towards God and faith in the Lord Jesus to a person and/or praying for a person for whom gender identity or sexual orientation is known to be a relevant issue, every member of the church must: - remember that as they encourage, exhort, admonish, rebuke, correct and seek to persuade from the scriptures they must rely on the inner transformative work of the Holy Spirit to bring about change and so reject the use of coercion or secret shameful ways5; and - ii) in any discussion of sexuality or gender, make clear without necessarily using any form of words that change in sexual behaviour or gender expression is not the focus of Christian witness; rather the goal is to lead people to trust and obey the Lord Jesus Christ in all areas of life; - c) every member of the church with whom a conversation regarding sexual attraction and/or gender confusion is initiated must make every reasonable effort to discern whether the person initiating the conversation is a sincere seeker after truth, and: - i) in the case of a sincere seeker: - A. if the person is a believer, the member could gently and lovingly appeal to that person to do what they know God would have them do consistent with the teaching of the church; or - B. if the person is not a believer, the member could gently and lovingly present the gospel in trustful dependence upon God; or - ii) in the case of a person whose sincerity is not clear the member could state the teaching of the church on the matter without directing it at the person, pray privately for the person and leave the outcome in the hands of God; - d) every member of the church who holds a gospel conversation about sexual attraction and/or gender confusion (as in (b) or (c) above) that might give rise to an allegation of the exercise of a change or suppression practice as defined by the Act must: - i) make as full a written record of the conversation as is possible, either during the conversation or immediately following it (or, if that is not possible, as soon as possible thereafter) preferably in the form set out in Appendix A of this Code of Conduct; and - ii) retain that documentation as a confidential, secure and permanent record.